I learned to ride a scooter for the first time on the island of Koh Phangan, and it wasn't nearly as hard (or scary) as I feared!

 - Blind turns.
 While you are learning the roads, slow down before blind turns.
-Otherwise you may end up on the opposite side of the road, or fall into a ditch.
+Otherwise, you may end up on the opposite side of the road, or fall into a ditch.

 - Worn-out pavement.
 You will recognize this by black pebbles sticking out from the concrete.
 These roads are heavily worn, and the pebbles are smooth, making the concrete slippery.
 It's hard to brake on such pavement. it may cause you to overshoot a turn and end up on the opposite side of the road.

 - Bridges and sharp hills.
 These can cause your scooter to jump a little bit so that you lose contact with the seat.
-Always slow down as you approach a bridge; otherwise your scooter can fly, and you may not be prepared for this.
+Always slow down as you approach a bridge; otherwise, your scooter can fly, and you may not be prepared for this.

 - Haad Rin Road.
 The most extreme road on the island with sharp turns, steep hills and beautiful views.
 Do not let some taxi driver push you; keep to the side of the road to let them pass.
-Use both brakes at the steepest hills.
+Use both brakes on the steepest hills.

 - Other riders pulling onto the road.
 These are very dangerous.
 Remember that there are plenty of older riders on crappy bikes on Haad Rin.
 Some of these have no taillights or mirrors.
 Some drivers may be intoxicated or old and may not see you.